AntonioDevTech/Project-Titan-Portfolio/README.md

 ---

 ## 🏗️ Architecture Diagram
-This system utilizes a "Hybrid-Host" architecture to bypass Docker network isolation, allowing the C# Backend to communicate with the Security Daemon over raw TCP sockets.
-The diagram below illustrates the full logic flow, utilizing color-coded zones to distinguish between Kernel Space, User Space, and Active Defense layers.
+This system utilizes a "Hybrid-Host" architecture.
+The **Titan Security Daemon** acts as the bridge, pulling raw network data from the Kernel and sending it to the **Llama 3.2 AI** container for analysis before enforcing firewall rules.

 ```mermaid
 graph TD